-Loading up your RV to begin a new adventure on the open road can become even more memorable if you are able to bring your doggie companion(s) along for the trip.
-But before you hit the road, make sure you’re prepared for any and all doggie road trip disasters.
+Loading up your RV to begin a new adventure on the open road can become even more memorable if you bring your doggie companion(s) along for the trip.
+But before you hit the road, make sure you’re prepared for any doggie road trip disasters.

 However, it’s crucial to consider two things before taking this kind of journey: 1) Dogs successfully joining you on your next RV road trip is possible, and 2) there is, unfortunately, an endless list of possible things that could wrong.

-I may not be able to predict the future or transform into critically acclaimed dog whisperer Cesar Millan, but I can try to prepare you for at least four possible doggie road trip disasters and how to avoid them.
+I may not be able to predict the future or transform into critically acclaimed dog whisperer Cesar Millan.
+Still, I can try to prepare you for at least four possible doggie road trip disasters and how to avoid them.